 As little as five years ago, digital marketing was considered an afterthought, or addition, to a marketing campaign.
 You had the outdoor nailed, the TV spots were done and dusted, and the point-of-sale materials were at the printer.
 Oh, better do some Facebook posts, though, just to cover social.

+Times have changed.
+Now, digital marketing is a cornerstone of every advertising campaign and takes up a significant chunk of the budget.
 However, the pendulum has swung so far and so quickly, that digital marketing is now being looked at through blinders.
 The focus is often too narrow, and in turn, the results are weak or confused.
 But, shift your paradigm and you can create some astonishing digital campaigns.